 I can barely hold in my excitement.
 Actually, I can’t hold in my excitement, which is why I’m jumping up and down, barking as loudly as I can, hoping I can catch his attention.
-My training time with Jeff might be the best part of the day but waiting for my turn is the worst.
+My training time might be the best part of the day but waiting for my turn is the worst.

 I have done my best and back up the kennel we go.
 I can tell the staff have already finished feeding and medicating for the morning and now they are focusing on the daily sanitation of our kennel runs.